• English

 The carnival made it even nicer.
 And one day we even had snow: magical!

-It was really intense, but if you pay attention to little alleys like I did, you may manage to walk from one area to another.
-Yes I know, the streets of Venice are already narrow, but believe me, there are some alleys where you have less traffic.
+It was really intense, but if you notice the little alleys as I did, you may manage to walk from one area to another.
+Yes I know, the streets of Venice are already narrow, but believe me, there are some alleys where you encounter less traffic.

 Just study the map a little bit!
 You can get one at the tourist office for about 3 euros.